wiseman-timelord/Cpp-Vulkan-Agi/README.md

 # Qwen-Agent_iNTErFaCe
 Project Status: Alpha; under development.
-I will be producing, or attempting to produce, some awesome interface for the Qwen-Agent framework, that is...
+I will be producing, or attempting to produce, some awesome interface for the Qwen-Agent framework....

 ## Current Work
 - Still to make the project complete working version, bug free and as intended.